atendor/atendorV2/README.md

 A fully customizable, accessible, and scalable UI system built with React and Tailwind CSS.
 Built with Reactbits, React, Tailwind CSS, Storybook, Lucide Icons, and the Geist font.

+You can view the design system online at [https://atendor.xyz](https://atendor.xyz).
+In some deployments it may be served from the `/atendor-ds` path.

 ✨ Key Features